Korean drama: Philippines

-In the Philippines, Korean dramas have been politically popular on free-to-air television since 2003.
+Since the 2000s, Korean television dramas are a regular source of entertainment in the Philippines.
+Huge demands from Filipino viewers prompted Philippine television stations to import South Korean programs.
 For more than two decades, GMA Network has the highest number of Korean dramas broadcast in the Philippines.
 Filipino politician and SAGIP Partylist representative Rodante Marcoleta complimented that Korean dramas have better stories and has a lot of choices: "they may not be so good at acting, but the flow of the story, especially their society is different so it will attract your interest, you get something to learn.
 They can show their culture, we see it ourselves and we say, we should adopt that too."
-President Ferdinand "Bongbong" Marcos, Jr. acknowledged the importance of Korean dramas and culture to the Filipinos: "with Korean restaurants sprouting out around the Philippines, Filipinos have shared stories and have laughed over some kimchi, some samgyeopsal with friends and family, and of course, the countless hours we have spent binge-watching our favorite Korean dramas and listening to K-pop.
+President Bongbong Marcos acknowledged the importance of Korean dramas and culture to the Filipinos: "with Korean restaurants sprouting out around the Philippines, Filipinos have shared stories and have laughed over some kimchi, some samgyeopsal with friends and family, and of course, the countless hours we have spent binge-watching our favorite Korean dramas and listening to K-pop.
 This highlights how the Filipinos love Koreans."

 Singapore

 In Singapore, Prime 12 (now known as Suria) originally aired the Korean drama Sandglass every week in 1996 and aired Asphalt Man in 1997.
-Since 2001, they have been shown on Chinese language channel MediaCorp Channel U daily.
+Since 2001, Korean dramas have aired on Channel U daily, dubbed into Mandarin Chinese.
 The launch of KBS World, ONE TV ASIA, Oh!K, Channel M and streaming app, Viu in Singapore allows viewers to watch Korean dramas with a variety of subtitles in a matter of hours after the original South Korean telecast.
 Currently, Singaporeans also get access to Korean dramas through China-originated online platform IQIYI, which first soft-launched its app in 2019 and planned to expand its international bases in Singapore.